Edinburgh-Genome-Foundry/saboteurs/README.rst

 Installation
 -------------

-You can install Primavera through PIP
+You can install Saboteurs through PIP

 .. code::